-Back-in-the-day in the normality of 2019, as a manager, you might have enjoyed letting marketing activities "just happen normally" since the economy in general and your business results specifically were "pretty good".
-If the pandemic had not occurred, you would be spending the beginning of 2023 dusting off your 2022 plan and reformatting it based on where you ended the in 2022 and as you looked out to your company's expanded growth objectives for 2023.
+Back-in-the-day in the normality of 2019, as a manager, you might have enjoyed letting some of your marketing activities "just happen" since the economy in general and your business results specifically were "pretty good".
+If the pandemic had not occurred, you might be spending the beginning of 2024 dusting off your 2023 plan and reformatting it based on where you ended in 202s and as you looked out to your company's expanded growth objectives for 2024.
+Normal marketing in normal times.

-Today, everything has changed, which makes the quarter-by-quarter planning for marketing...and for your business...more imperative than ever before.
-Today, if you want to fully understand and manage your growth, improve your revenue line, boost your margins and improve your profits while scaling your company's future, then planning your Marketing Plan is not an option, it's mandatory!
+Today, everything has changed because of Covid, which makes the quarter-by-quarter planning for marketing...and for your business...more imperative than ever before.
+Today, if you want to fully understand and manage your growth, improve your revenue line, boost your margins, and improve your profits while scaling your company's future, then planning your marketing plan is not an option, it's mandatory!
+With the crisis and absolute fear surrounding Covid now somewhat reduced, that same sense of market unknowns is again top of mind as a result of the geopolitical wars and the U.S. election, both of which will affect your marketing plan.

-Planning of any kind...your business planning, marketing planning, sales planning or product planning...is not something set apart from the rest of the business; it's at the very heart and soul of your business.
+Planning of any kind...your business planning, marketing planning, sales planning, or product planning...is not something set apart from the rest of the business; it's at the very heart and soul of how you manage your business.
 The result of business planning of any kind, and especially marketing planning, is that you and your team, in a very organized manner, will be able to define and then execute real value creation for both your own business and the businesses of your customers.
-It's that fundamental a basic need for any business today made even more emphatic by the radical changes brought on during 2020 and now into the unknowns and cautions of 2023!
+It's that fundamental a basic need for any business today made even more emphatic by the radical changes brought on during 2020 and now into the unknowns and cautions of 2024!
+On the very positive, rather than just cautionary side, are all of the potential advances in marketing through the use of generative AI.

-The discipline of this process of Marketing Planning also requires you to continually research, survey and interview both your prospects and your current customers, along with consistently reassessing your various markets in order to develop and test alternative options for growing your business.
+The discipline of your marketing planning also requires you to continually research, survey, and interview both your prospects and your current customers, along with consistently reassessing your various markets in order to develop and test alternative options for growing your business.
 This process allows you to be more prepared for the unexpected, the essence of which was very efficiently summed up by Pasteur...
 "Chance favours the prepared mind."